cloro

 We picked 30 representative queries across the use cases that drive real ChatGPT scraping work:

-• Brand monitoring — “best CRM for B2B sales”, “best running shoes for flat feet”, “best ChatGPT scraper tool” (testing whether each tool can capture how ChatGPT describes brands in a category)
+• Brand monitoring — “best CRM for B2B sales”, “best running shoes for flat feet”, “best ChatGPT scraper tool”.
+These test whether a tool captures how ChatGPT describes brands in a category

-• Citation tracking — informational queries that trigger web search (“how does an LLM work”, “what is the n=100 deprecation”)
+• Citation tracking — informational queries that trigger web search, like “how does an LLM work”

-• Competitive intelligence — direct comparisons that surface competitor mentions (“CRM X vs Y”, “best alternatives to the category leader”)
+• Competitive intelligence — direct comparisons that surface competitor mentions, like “CRM X vs Y”

-• Shopping queries — product-research queries that trigger ChatGPT’s shopping cards (“best 27-inch monitor under $500”)
+• Shopping queries — product research that triggers ChatGPT’s shopping cards, like “best 27-inch monitor under $500”

-For each query, we ran the same prompt through chatgpt.com via each tool and scored on six axes:
+For each query, we ran the same prompt through chatgpt.com via each tool.
+We scored on six axes:

-1. Auth handling — does the tool manage session cookies and 2FA, or do you export and refresh them manually?
+1. Auth handling — does the tool manage session cookies and 2FA, or do you refresh them manually?

-2. SSE response assembly — does the tool wait for the full streamed response and return clean text, or do you assemble tokens yourself?
+2. SSE response assembly — does the tool return clean final text, or do you assemble tokens yourself?

 3. Citation extraction — are cited source URLs returned as structured fields, or only as raw HTML?

-4. Anti-bot survival — what’s the success rate against Cloudflare’s TLS JA4 fingerprinting, Turnstile, and behavioral profiling?
+4. Anti-bot survival — what’s the success rate against Cloudflare’s JA4 fingerprinting and Turnstile?

 6. True cost per query at 1,000 queries/day production volume

-Where pricing has shifted since we tested, we’ve noted it.
-OpenAI ships UI changes faster than vendor docs update, so always verify on a fresh evaluation before committing.
+Where pricing shifted since we tested, we’ve noted it.
+OpenAI ships UI changes faster than vendor docs update.
+Always verify on a fresh evaluation before committing.

 What we focused on (and what’s out of scope)

-The 8 tools above passed three filters: (1) they can scrape chatgpt.com in 2026 with documented support or proven community workflows, (2) they’re available to small and mid-market teams without enterprise-only contracts, and (3) they’re under active development as of May 2026.
+The 8 tools above passed three filters.
+(1) They can scrape chatgpt.com in 2026 with documented support or proven community workflows.
+(2) They’re available to small and mid-market teams without enterprise-only contracts.
+(3) They’re under active development as of 2026.

 A few categories are deliberately out of scope:

 • The official OpenAI API — covered in the FAQ.
-Different surface entirely; doesn’t return the web UI experience.
+It’s a different surface entirely and doesn’t return the web UI experience

-• Cloudflare-bypass-only libraries — Camoufox, SeleniumBase, Scrapling, Pydoll, Byparr, FlareSolverr per Scrapfly’s 2026 Cloudflare bypass roundup.
-They solve one part of the problem (the WAF challenge) but leave SSE assembly, citation parsing, and selector maintenance as your problem.
+• Cloudflare-bypass-only libraries — Camoufox, SeleniumBase, Scrapling, and FlareSolverr per Scrapfly’s 2026 Cloudflare bypass roundup.
+They solve the WAF challenge but leave SSE assembly, citation parsing, and selector maintenance to you

-• Generic AI search APIs that don’t return the underlying ChatGPT response — Tavily, Exa, Perplexity API, and similar return synthesized answers but not the rendered ChatGPT UI.
-Different product category.
+• Generic AI search APIs — Tavily, Exa, and the Perplexity API return synthesized answers, not the rendered ChatGPT UI.
+Different product category

 Why the official API isn’t enough